Powered by Forecast (forecast.io) and the Met Office Datapoint

-IMPORTANT: Click on the weather station closest to your holding for more detailed information and advice on how to protect your lambs.
-The risk on your holding may differ from the nearest weather station.
+Each dot on the map represents a weather station.
+Click on the weather station closest to your holding for more detailed information and advice on how to protect your lambs - but read the information below on how this information relates to your holding.

-The forecast predicts the hatch date for Nematodirus based on temperature data from 140 weather stations throughout the UK and should be used in combination with your grazing history to assess the risk of Nematodirus infection in your lambs.
-More information on how your grazing history affects risk can be found here and by clicking on the nearest weather station to your holding in the map above.
+The forecast predicts the hatch date for nematodirus based on temperature data from 140 weather stations throughout the UK and should be used in combination with your grazing history (more below) to assess the risk of nematodirus infection in your lambs.
+To use the forecast:-

-Avoid infection: Move at risk lambs (see risk assessment above) to low risk pastures (i.e. pasture that WAS NOT grazed by lambs the previous spring).
+If possible, avoid infection.
+Move at-risk lambs (as determined by the risk assessment) to low risk pastures (i.e. pasture that was not grazed by lambs the previous spring).